 Gas, Bloating and Constipation

-- Maintain a low-impact exercise routine.
+- Maintain a low-impact exercise routine, unless your physician advises against it.

 Heartburn and Indigestion